Operation Toan Thang II: December

 On 23 December, between 10:00 and 1:15, two companies from the 199th LIB operating 13 mi north-northeast of Tân An, found two munitions caches containing 212 60 mm mortar rounds and 130 RPG grenades.
 On 24 December at 18:00, a Christmas ceasefire came into effect.
 Nevertheless, at 18:35 a unit of the 3rd Brigade, 1st infantry Division, engaged an enemy force 6 mi west of Bến Cát killing five, and capturing two individual and one crew-served weapons.
 At 18:50 a unit of the 2nd Brigade, 1st Cavalry Division, patrolling 11 mi southeast of Katum, killed one PAVN/VC and captured one weapon.
 Also at 18:50, a company from the 3rd Brigade, 25th Infantry Division, in a night-defensive position 2 mi northeast of Dầu Tiếng, received ten rounds of 82 mm mortar fire.
 At 19:00 a unit of the 3rd Brigade, 1st Infantry Division, patrolling 4 mi southwest of Lai Khê, was attacked by an enemy squadron that quickly withdrew.
 At 20:20, a unit of the 11th ACR 9 mi southeast of Bến Cát, engaged six PAVN/VC killing one and capturing one weapon.
 At 20:40, an ARVN firebase 3 mi west-northwest of Bình Sơn was hit by 140 rounds of mortar fire, causing minimal damage—an AC-47 attacked the firing position.
 At 21:30, a company from the 199th LIB in a night-defensive position 6 mi southeast of Đức Hòa was attacked by an enemy force that immediately withdrew.
 At 21:55, a U.S. Navy PBR engaged a sampan near the Bến Lức bridge; all three on board jumped into the river and one was captured along with an AK-47.
-At 00:20 on 25 December, a base of the 2nd Brigade, 1st Infantry Division, 6 mi southwest of Bến Cát, was hit by an RPG, causing minimal damage.
+At 00:20 on 25 December, an base of the 2nd Brigade, 1st Infantry Division, 6 mi southwest of Bến Cát, was hit by an RPG, causing minimal damage.